scottyeager/Pal/README.md

 # Pal

 `pal` is an AI assistant for terminals.
 The philosophy here is to feel like a classic shell utility with a bit of magic.
+Here's a [demo gif](https://github.com/user-attachments/assets/622bcf0e-4dd6-4643-8471-bb4b6b559215).

-To start, `fish` and `zsh` are fully supported and testing is done on Linux only.
+For now, `fish` and `zsh` are fully supported and testing is done on Linux only.
 MacOS might just work too.

 Perhaps unsurprisingly, xkcd [has](https://xkcd.com/1168/) elucidated the core situation inspiring this software: